mpatacchiola/bayonet/README.md

 Bayonet is a C++ library that permits to create discrete Bayesian networks, the library has a lot of properties that we can summarize here:

-- Safe memory management through STL containers (C++11)
+- Safe memory management through STL containers
+- Object Oriented approach, easy to use, easy to read
 - No external library required, Bayonet is self-contained
 - Completely open source (GNU v2.0)
 - Easy to create and manage densely connected networks
+- Exact Inference with belief propagation (Kim-Pearl Message Passing)
-- Approximate inference through sampling
+- Approximate inference through sampling methods
-- Different sampling methods: Rejection, Likelihood-Weighting, Gibbs
+- Different samplers: Rejection, Likelihood-Weighting, Gibbs
-- Topological sorting, Depth-First and Breadth-First Searching
+- Topological sorting, Depth-First and Breadth-First Search

 Bayonet manages Bayesian networks as sparse graphs, indeed they do not have self-connections or cycles and the resulting number of edges is not high.
 To store nodes and edges an adjacency-list representation is used.
 Using an adjacency-matrix the amount of space necessary to store the nodes N is O(N^2), instead using the adjacency-list representation it is only O(N + E) where E is the number of edges.
 Bayonet stores the edges inside each node in an adjacency list exploiting all the advantages of this representation.